Ice Chips: Sens' forward White returns to practice after pre-season injury - TSN.ca

 Winnipeg Jets

-The Winnipeg Jets announced they have placed forward Dominic Toninato and assistant coach Charlie Huddy in the NHL's COVID-19 protocols.
+The Winnipeg Jets announced they have placed forward Dominic Toninato and assistant coach Charlie Huddy in the NHL's COVID-19 protocol.

+TSN's Sara Orlesky reported later Tuesday there is a possibility that Toninato's test was a false positive.
+If further testing comes back negative, Toninato could be available to play Tuesday night when the Jets host the Panthers.

 Toninato, 27, has played 35 games for the Jets this season and has three goals and three assists.